git-disl/BERT4ETH/README.md

 # BERT4ETH

-This is the repo for the code and datasets used in the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://arxiv.org/abs/2303.18138), accepted by the ACM Web conference (WWW) 2023.
+This is the repo for the code (TensorFlow version) and datasets used in the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://arxiv.org/abs/2303.18138), accepted by the ACM Web conference (WWW) 2023.
 Here you can find our [slides](https://github.com/git-disl/BERT4ETH/blob/master/Material/BERT4ETH_WWW23_slides.pdf).

 If you find this repository useful, please give us a star : ) Thank you!